mkljczk/pl-fe/packages/pl-fe/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+---

+Follow [my Pleroma account](https://pl.fediverse.pl/@mkljczk) to stay up to date on `pl-fe` development.
+You can also join the [project community on Discord](https://discord.gg/NCZZsqqgUH).